17 Things You Need To Know Before Dating Someone With Kids

 15. Understand the ex’s place in their life

 Your partner’s previous relationship may or may not have ended amicably, but there is no denying that when children are involved, their ex will be involved in their life too.
 You need to understand their co-parenting responsibilities and arrangement.
-If the ex is not too friendly, it is best you stay away from them as they might not appreciate your interference, especially in their children’s lives.
+If the ex is not too friendly, it is best you stay away from them as they might not appreciate your interference, especially in the parent-child relationship.

 16. Ensure you both are on the same page